apache/trafficcontrol/docs/source/api/cdns_id_queue_update.rst

 ``POST``
 ========
-Queue or dequeue updates for all servers assigned to a specific CDN.
+:term:`Queue` or "dequeue" updates for all servers assigned to a specific CDN.

 :Auth.
 Required: Yes
 :Roles Required: "admin" or "operations"